simphony/docs/docs/source/overview.md

 <figcaption style="display: table-caption; caption-side: bottom; text-align:center">

-The concept of coupling and linking illustrated in a video.
+The concepts of coupling and linking illustrated in a video.

 </figcaption>